LGBTQ+ rights: Where does Southeast Asia stand? – DW – 01/22/2025

 "It is possible to live (closeted) lives in Muslim communities [in Indonesia], provided that people are extra careful," Dede Oetomo, a campaigner for LGBTQ rights in the archipelago, told DW.

-In general term, however, "it is a war out there," said Oetomo.
+In general terms, however, "it is a war out there," said Oetomo.

 "From time to time there is news of raids of gay gatherings or venues, disruption of pageants, or persecution of individuals by family or community members, sometimes by state law enforcement people," he added.